huggingface/lighteval/README.md

 ### Unlock the Power of LLM Evaluation with Lighteval 🚀

-**Lighteval** is your all-in-one toolkit for evaluating LLMs across multiple backends—whether your model is being **served somewhere** or **already loaded in memory**.
+**Lighteval** is your *all-in-one toolkit* for evaluating LLMs across multiple backends—whether your model is being **served somewhere** or **already loaded in memory**.
-Dive deep into your model’s performance by saving and exploring detailed, sample-by-sample results to debug and see how your models stack-up.
+Dive deep into your model's performance by saving and exploring *detailed, sample-by-sample results* to debug and see how your models stack-up.

-Customization at your fingertips: letting you either browse all our existing tasks and [metrics](https://huggingface.co/docs/lighteval/metric-list) or effortlessly create your own [custom task](https://huggingface.co/docs/lighteval/adding-a-custom-task) and [custom metric](https://huggingface.co/docs/lighteval/adding-a-new-metric), tailored to your needs.
+*Customization at your fingertips*: letting you either browse all our existing tasks and [metrics](https://huggingface.co/docs/lighteval/metric-list) or effortlessly create your own [custom task](https://huggingface.co/docs/lighteval/adding-a-custom-task) and [custom metric](https://huggingface.co/docs/lighteval/adding-a-new-metric), tailored to your needs.

 ## Available Tasks

 Lighteval supports **7,000+ evaluation tasks** across multiple domains and languages.
-Here's an overview of some popular benchmarks:
+Here's an overview of some *popular benchmarks*:

 ### 📚 **Knowledge**